Avzel/GET_alarm/README.md

 `--timestamps=` or `-t=` : overrides `CSV`

-NOTE: if there are duplicated or conflicting arguments, the last one given will be used
+**NOTE**: if there are duplicated or conflicting arguments, the last one given will be used